Plan to attend the third

-Please join us in Halifax, Nova Scotia as we host the second Canadian Symposium on Lysosomal Diseases (CSLD).
-We invite Physicians, Researchers, Registered Nurses, Genetic Counsellors and Trainees to attend this in-person Symposium.
+Please join us in at the Westin Ottawa, Ontario as we host the third Canadian Symposium on Lysosomal Diseases (CSLD).
+We invite Physicians, Researchers, Registered Nurses, Genetic Counsellors and Trainees who share an interest in the specialty of lysosomal diseases to attend this in-person Symposium.
 A virtual platform will be available for guests who are unable to attend in-person.

 Canadian and international leaders and experts will present innovative trends and solution-focused best practices in the diagnosis and management of lysosomal diseases.

 We look forward to welcoming you to Ottawa!

 CSLD 2024 offers an unprecedented opportunity to advocate for your organization by partnering with us.
 Investment impact for your organization at CSLD 2024 includes but is not limited to:

 All fees are stated in Canadian dollars (CAD).

 To confirm your commitment or learn more about opportunities to support CSLD 2024, please contact .